rickulland/CoCoIO/README.md

 You will need to start in an 80 column graphics window.
-If you don't have one handy use ‘makegw’ to convert the window you're in.
+If you don't have one handy use the ‘mgw’ shellscript to convert the window you're in.
 Then load the bits.
 For example:

-	makegw
+	mgw
 	basic09 #32k
-	$dir  #(I never remember the file names) load util1212.b09
+	$dir        (* I never remember the file names) load util????.b09
-	load www1212.b09
+	load grap???.b09
 	run www